gilecheverria/github_fundamentals/Activities/activity_1_installation_exploration.md

 ### Configure git on your machine

 After the installation, you will need to configure the local environment so that you can start using git.
+Git comes with a [configuration](https://git-scm.com/docs/git-config) both at the global and the repo (project) level.
+Most of the time, you'll just use the **global config**.

 1. In windows, search for a program called **Git bash**, and run it.
 In macOS, open a **Terminal**.
 These programs provide an emulation layer for a Git command line experience.